lescai-teaching/rnaseq-tutorial/docs/de_rstudio.md

 plotMA(res, ylim = c(-2,2))
 ```

-- **counts plot**: it plots the normalized counts for a single gene across the different conditions in your experiment.
-It’s particularly useful for visualizing the expression levels of specific genes of interest and comparing them across sample groups.
+- **counts plot**: it plots the normalised counts for a single gene across the different conditions in your experiment.
+It’s particularly useful for visualising the expression levels of specific genes of interest and comparing them across sample groups.

 ```r
 #### Plot a specific gene in this case ENSG00000142192, a DE gene ####